JCSDA/spack-stack/doc/source/Platforms.rst

    module use /glade/work/jedipara/cheyenne/spack-stack/modulefiles/misc
    module load miniconda/3.9.12
    module load ecflow/5.8.4
+   module load mysql/8.0.31

-For ``spack-stack-1.2.0``/``skylab-3.0.0`` with Intel, load the following modules after loading miniconda and ecflow.
+For ``spack-stack-1.3.0-rc1``/``unified-4.0.0-rc1`` with Intel, load the following modules after loading miniconda and ecflow.
 Note that there are problems with newer versions of the Intel compiler/MPI library when trying to run MPI jobs with just one task (``mpiexec -np 1``) - for JEDI, job hangs forever in a particular MPI communication call in oops.

 .. code-block:: console